SoftUni-Internal/interactive-content/EN/03-CSS-Box-Model/02-block-and-inline-elements.md

 The block element always takes up the full available width and starts on a new line.

-You can add margins and paddings on all **four sides** of any block element.
+We can add margins and paddings on all **four sides** of any block element.

 **Example:**
 [html]